Audi Q5 review - Practicality, comfort and boot space

 Leg room, head room and passenger space

 Four adults will be extremely comfortable in the Q5.
 There’s bags of shoulder space and headroom up front, and in the rear, even that tapering roofline doesn’t manage to make it cramped for six-footers.
 There’s really enough space, in fact, for the Q5 to cope with five adults on more than a short journey; that’s a decent effort in this class.
+Despite the sloping roofline of the Sportback coupe-SUV model, it’s still perfectly fine back there for adults, the backseat passengers would definitely appreciate the optional panoramic roof.

 Getting in and out of the front seats is easy, thanks to the raised ride height that you get in this type of SUV.
 Adults will be able to slide in and out of the rear seats with relative ease too, although the thick C-pillar means that taller passengers may have to duck their head just a little as they perform the manoeuvre.